Constitution and By-Laws

 Section 3: The Conductor/Music Director shall be a nonvoting ex officio member of the Executive Board and responsible to the Board.

-Section 4: The Conductor/Music Director's stipend shall be determined by the Executive Board and approved by a majority of the membership at the first regular meeting of each quarter.
+Section 4: The Conductor/Music Director’s stipend shall be determined by the Executive Board and approved by a majority of the members present when the vote is taken.
+The members of the band will vote on the Conductor/Music Director’s stipend at least once per year, in the fall.
+Additional votes are permitted at the discretion of the board.

 Section 5: The Conductor/Music Director shall arrange for a substitute director as necessary when unable to attend scheduled rehearsals or performances.
 The substitute shall be paid the stipend by the Treasurer for each rehearsal or performance directed.